opentelekomcloud-docs/cloud-create/umn/source/components_overview.rst

 Components overview
 *******************

-The section shows an overview of all components that you can use to design your application.
+This section shows an overview of all components that you can use to design your application.
 Some components are not yet supported but we can add more upon requests.

-If you have any requests, please `contact us <https://open-telekom-cloud.com/de/kontakt>`_.
+.. hint:: If you want to suggest a feature or ask a quick question, please `ask a question in the Open Telekom Cloud Community <https://community.open-telekom-cloud.com/community?id=community_ask_question>`_.
+Choose the forum **Orchestration and Automation** and select topic **Cloud Create** to ask a question.

 Network
 =======